submariner-io/submariner-website/src/content/contributing/shipyard/_index.en.md

 ### Deploy {#deploy}

-A basic target that deploys submariner on a KIND based multi-cluster environment (if one isn't deployed, this target will deploy it as well):
+A make target that deploys submariner components in a KIND-based cluster environment (if one isn't created yet, this target will first invoke the clusters target to do so):

 ```
 make deploy